Willy Wonka & the Chocolate Factory: Home media

-In December 1984, the film became available on VHS and Betamax in the UK and was released in the US on VHS the same year.
+In December 1984, the film became available on VHS and Betamax in the United Kingdom and was released in the United States on VHS the same year.

 In 1996, the film was released on LaserDisc as a "25th anniversary edition".
 Additional features included the original and reissue theatrical trailers and music minus vocals for "sing-alongs".
 Notes explain the letterboxed version as "presented in a "matted" widescreen format preserving the 1.85:1 aspect ratio of its original theatrical presentation.
 The black bars at the top and bottom of the screen are normal for this format".
-VHS copies were also available, but only containing the "standard" fullscreen version.
+VHS copies were also available, but only containing the "standard" full screen version.
 The "standard" version is an open matte print, in which the mattes used to make the image "widescreen" are removed, revealing more picture at the top and bottom that was masked off from viewers.

 In 1997, the film was first released on DVD in a "25th anniversary edition" as a double sided disc containing a "widescreen" and "standard" version.

-On August 28, 2001, a remastered special edition DVD was released, celebrating the film's 30th anniversary, but in "standard" fullscreen only.
+On August 28, 2001, a remastered special edition DVD was released, celebrating the film's 30th anniversary, but in "standard" full screen only.
 Because there was no "widescreen" release, fans' petitions eventually led Warner Home Video to issue a letterboxed version on November 13, 2001.
 Several original cast members reunited to film a "making-of" documentary titled Pure Imagination: The Story of 'Willy Wonka and the Chocolate Factory.
 The two format editions featured restored sound and better picture quality.
 In addition to the Pure Imagination feature, the DVD included a trailer, a gallery and audio commentary by the cast.
 It was also released on VHS, with only one of the special features (the Pure Imagination documentary).

 In 2007, Warner Home Video released the film on HD DVD with all the bonus features from the 2001 DVD.
 On October 20, 2009, the film was released on Blu-ray.
 It included all the bonus features from the 2001 DVD and 2007 HD DVD as well as a 38-page book.

 On November 1, 2011, a deluxe edition set was released for the film's 40th anniversary.
 The set included the film on Blu-ray and DVD, a bonus disc and a number of collectible items including a Wonka Bar tin, four scented pencils, a scented eraser, a book about the making of the film, original production notes and a "Golden Ticket" for the chance to win a trip to Los Angeles.

-On June 29, 2021, a 4K Blu-ray version was released by Warner Bros.
+On June 29, 2021, a 4K Blu-ray was released by Warner Bros.
 Home Entertainment to coincide with the film's 50th anniversary.
 This edition restored the original Paramount logo at the beginning of the film.
-The film would also be available to stream and download digitally in 4K high definition, including standard definition, on devices from various online video platforms.
+The film was also available to stream and download digitally in 4K high definition, including standard definition, on devices from various online video platforms.